 1.8.
 Proper Identification: The use of any identification that is not your own is strictly prohibited.
+Providing your identification card for others to use is prohibited.

 1.9.
 Proper Entitlement to Privileges: Seek and/or access or obtain only those University privileges, services, facilities, or activities (check cashing, student elections, athletic events, group examinations, registration, library, campus technologies, etc.) to which the student is properly entitled.